Marine conservation volunteer - Little and large: Surveying and safeguarding coral reefs & whale sharks of the Maldives archipelago

 “Brilliant marine conservation volunteer trip that ended far too soon!”

 Nicola Bush, 31, UAE.

 Feedback from team members about their experiences and reasons for coming (on/from various expeditions).

-“I would like to take this opportunity to thank Biosphere Expeditions for giving me this valuable opportunity in developing my knowledge and teaching me how to do reef surveys.
+“I would like to take this opportunity to thank Biosphere Expeditions for giving me this valuable opportunity in developing my knowledge and teaching me how to do reef surveys and be a genuine marine conservation volunteer.
 I really appreciated this chance to take the initiative and do something for the benefit of my country, the Maldives."

 Sharif Hussein, 28, Maldives, local placement recipient.

 “I thank Biosphere Expeditions for this opportunity; for giving me the chance to do something for my country.
 I am now able to contribute reef survey data from Baa atoll and I am very proud to be a part of it all.”